RobertoPrevato/DataEntry/README.md

 # DataEntry
 Forms validation library that implements ES6 Promise based validation of fields and forms, automatic decoration of fields, localized error messages.
+Integrable with Angular, Backbone, Knockout, React.

 ## Objectives
 The objectives of the DataEntry library are: